pippim/pippim.github.io/index.md

 - <kbd>📧 Email</kbd> lets you send an email to Pippim.

+***BEWARE:*** When you click a button to go to a page, that button will disappear because the page you are on will never show the button for that page.
+This was done to limit number of buttons on mobile user screens.
+It deviates from traditional website design as of November 2, 2021.=.

 *Github's "Octocat" mascot image credit:* [PNGWING](https://www.pngwing.com/en/free-png-medya)

 ## Section navigation buttons